Tristan Thompson Films Khloe Kardashian Singing Aretha Franklin To Baby True

 Tristan Thompson caught his girlfriend, Khloe Kardashian, in a sweet moment with their daughter, True, this week.

-According to an August 17 report by The Daily Mail, Tristan Thompson posted a cute video of his baby mama, Khloe Kardashian, dancing around with their daughter, True, and singing “Rescue Me” by the recently departed Aretha Franklin.
+According to an August 17 report by the Daily Mail, Tristan Thompson posted a cute video of his girlfriend, Khloe Kardashian, dancing around with their daughter, True, and singing “Rescue Me” by the recently departed Aretha Franklin.

 Khloe bounced baby True up and down on her lap as she kissed and hugged her, and sang the classic song.
 “Morning turn up,” Tristan captioned the video, in which he is heard yelling “woo” from behind the camera.
 “Yeah, girl.
-Sing it, mama, Kardashian can be heard saying to her baby girl.
+Sing it, mama,” Kardashian can be heard saying to her baby girl.

 As many fans will remember, Khloe Kardashian and Tristan Thompson have come a long way since True’s birth.
-Back in April, the NBA player was busted cheating on the Keeping Up with the Kardashians star when photos and video of him with multiple other women surfaced online only days before Khloe gave birth.
+Back in April, the NBA player was busted cheating on the Keeping Up With the Kardashians star when photos and video of him with multiple other women surfaced online only days before Khloe gave birth.

 After the cheating scandal broke, Kardashian decided to stand by her man and ultimately chose to give Thompson a second chance in hopes of working through their relationship issues and keeping their new family together.
 They stayed in Cleveland together for a couple of months, before all moving back to L.A. for the summer, where they are currently still residing.